NWChemEx/.github/docs/source/community/pull_requests.rst

 want to modify one of those branches you:

 #.
 Fork the target repo on GitHub
 #.
-Clone the fork on you local machine
+Clone the fork on your local machine
 #.
 Make a new branch in your local copy.
 #.
 Make the changes to the new branch
+#.
+Ensure that the changes compile and pass tests
 #.
 Push the modified branch to the fork on GitHub
 #.
 Open a PR on the target repo asking the maintainers to pull the branch from
    your fork.